-Among other things, they have been trained to use Numicon, run proven maths interventions, use models and images to develop understanding in Maths, use a whole school spelling scheme to support the development of spelling, and to apply Phonics to improve reading and writing.
+Among other things, they have been trained to run proven maths interventions, use the Concrete Pictorial Abstract approach to develop understanding in Maths, use a whole school spelling scheme to support the development of spelling, and to apply Phonics to improve reading and writing.

-Since Easter 2015, it has also helped us participate in the two-year Primary Writing Project, which focuses on high-quality training for staff in the development of writing and which has given the children a passion for writing.
+Since November 2016, it has also helped us participate in the two-year Primary Reasoning Project, which focuses on high-quality training for staff in the development of reasoning in maths and which has given the children a greater confidence in maths.

 From September 2017, we are using this money to pay for a full time speech and language therapist to support our children’s language development.

-Reading: Children in receipt of Pupil Premium have mostly made equal or better progress than their counterparts so that there is a higher proportion of Pupil Premium children achieving age related expectations.
-The gap has virtually closed in most year groups and has closed in year 6.
+Reading: Children in receipt of Pupil Premium have mostly made equal or better progress than their counterparts so that there is a higher proportion of Pupil Premium children achieving age related expectations/higher in most year groups.

 Maths: Most children have made equal or better progress than their counterparts, which is helping to bridge the gap.
-The gap has virtually closed in several year groups.
+There is a higher proportion of Pupil Premium children achieving age related expectations/higher in most year groups.

-Year 6: Attainment – In 2016, children for whom we receive Pupil Premium did as well as their counterparts in reading, were in line with national in mathematics but did not do as well in writing.
-The school is working on diminishing this difference in writing in 2017 so that a higher % of children are in line with national in July 2017.
+Year 6: Attainment – In 2017, children for whom we receive Pupil Premium did better than their counterparts in reading and writing, and were broadly in line with national in mathematics.
+The school is working on diminishing this difference in maths in 2018 so that a higher % of children are in line with national in July 2018.